Treatments for Facial Disorders

 Most clefts can be repaired through specialized plastic surgery techniques, improving your child's ability to eat, speak, hear and breathe.
 After surgery, there is a more normal appearance and function of your baby's face.

-The Goryeb Children's Hospital Craniofacial Team of specialists can help
+The NJ Craniofacial Team of specialists can help

-Early evaluation and intervention by the Goryeb Craniofacial team of specialists provides your child the essential care they need in cleft lip and/or cleft palate diagnosis and repair.
-Our team works together to de?ne a course of treatment, including surgical repair of the cleft, speech rehabilitation and dental restoration.
+Early evaluation and intervention by the NJ Craniofacial team of specialists provides your child the essential care they need in cleft lip and/or cleft palate diagnosis and repair.
+Our team works together to develop a course of treatment, including surgical repair of the cleft, speech rehabilitation and dental restoration.
 Our team of Craniofacial specialists includes: